 - Be adversarial: Find common ground and be civil. - Comingle funds: Mixing private and public funds is forbidden and illegal. - Give up control of the checkbook: As a separate legal entity, the checkbook resides with the PTA Treasurer. - Become an ATM: PTA funds are raised to further PTA's mission and goals, not to supplement school budgets.
-PTA is not a bottomless source of funding available for all administration requests.
+PTA is not a bottomless source of funding.
 Raise awareness rather than raise funds. - Cede control of PTA meetings: All members, even administrators, have the same rights at meetings.
 The PTA President runs the PTA meeting in compliance with PTA Bylaws and using Robert's Rules of Order. - Get in trouble with the IRS: Know the IRS rules.
 PTA's funds are not school funds.
-Only use the PTA's EIN. - Open the PTA to theft: No administrator wants to deal with the negative publicity surrounding a PTA's poor money management.
-Ensure financial reports and audits occur regularly. - Entangle administration in personality issues: Sometimes personal issues interfere with PTA function.
-Work through any personal problems without involving administration.
+Only use the PTA's EIN. - Open the PTA to theft: No administrator wants to deal with the negative publicity surrounding the PTA's poor money management.
+Ensure financial reports and audits occur regularly. - Entangle administration in personality issues: Work through personal problems.
 Seek help from LAPTA if needed.